 Baby-led weaning (BLW) is an approach to introducing solid food to your baby that skips the step of traditional spoon-feeding.
 Throughout the US and Europe, BLW is becoming a popular “first food” approach to feeding babies.

-Baby-led weaning was founded by Gill Rapley on the theory that letting baby “lead the way” by eating whole foods from 6 months on is a natural way to improve baby’s feeding skills, while allowing the baby to regulate his or her own appetite.
+Baby-led weaning was founded by Gill Rapley on the theory that letting the baby “lead the way” by eating whole foods from 6 months on is a natural way to improve a baby’s feeding skills while allowing the baby to regulate his or her own appetite.

 BLW has two phases: the first phase is exclusive breastfeeding for the first six months of life; the second phase is from six months on, when baby begins to eat solid food.
 At this time, baby is given whole, unmodified food the family eats, in graspable pieces.
 First foods tend to be fruits like avocado and banana, soft-cooked vegetables, well-cooked eggs, breads, meat, cheese, pasta and fish.